joshuef/safe-js/README.md

 Isomorphic adaptation of API hooks found in the [safe demo app](https://github.com/maidsafe/safe_examples).

-Built using [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) so it should work in node or in the browser.
+Built using [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch), to work in node or in the browser.

-Currently super-alpha.
-Limited tests done so far, but auth and create file endpoints work.
-This is currently mostly a learning project for the SAFE api.

-If it's useful and you find problems (you will), PRs are welcome!
+Currently still in beta.
+YMMV.
+Please report any issues.
+Pull requests are entirely welcome for features and documentation.

 ## Use